gardener/landscaper/docs/level_0/basic_concepts.md

 This document describes the basic concepts, artifacts and their relationships within the Landscaper universe.

+TODO: Provide an overview picture containing all relevant entities like blueprint, deployExecution, installation and so on ...

 ## DeployItem

 The main objective of Landscaper is to set up large cloud environments with complex relationships consisting of many